inveniosoftware/docs-invenio-rdm/docs/develop/howtos/alembic.md

 In the following example, we'll use Invenio-RDM-Records as an example module.

+!!! warning "No alembic folder?"
+    If the module you are working at does not have the alembic folder it means that there is no branch for it.
+    Therefore the first step is to create the branch with the following command:
+    `invenio alembic revision --empty --branch <module_name> "<message>"`

 ## Step 1 - Install development module

 First, install your Invenio module in a virtual environment